caisonatmiraclebuck/Full-Stack-Code-Challenge/README.md

 Server Folder

-1. Pest and open server direactory by terminal or cmd
+1. Paste and open server directory by terminal or cmd
-2. install all depndency
+2. Install all dependency

-### `npm nodemon server.js`
+### ‘npm nodemon server.js`

 Runs the app in the development mode.\
 Open [http://localhost:3001/people/1](http://localhost:3001/people/1) to view it in the browser.